 . . .
 When George Lucas created Star Wars, he went back to the original stories about stories, the original quest for something missing, which inevitably and ultimately always leads to Bill Moyers interviewing Joseph Campbell.

 In the Who Knows area, what Homer describes apparently took place anywhere from around 1000 BCE through about 1600 BCE, where the events described cover more or less a twenty year period.
-In turn, the educated wild assed guesses state that the first time these stories were written down was somewhere around 800 through 500 BCE, and even then the current written forms may not have gotten more or less permanently set until sometime around 200 BCE, maybe.
+In turn, the educated wild assed guesses state that the first time these stories were written down was somewhere around 800 through 500 BCE.
+Even with that declaration, the current written forms may not have gotten more or less permanently set until sometime around 200 BCE, maybe.

 ---Robin Hood and King Arthur